-California Prop 65 WARNING: Consuming this product can expose you to chemicals including lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to http://www.p65warnings.ca.gov/food
+WARNING: Consuming this product can expose you to chemicals including lead, which is known to the State of California to cause birth defects or other reproductive harm.
+For more information go to www.P65Warnings.ca.gov/food

-Prop 65 states that no warning is required when the listed substance occurs naturally in a food product, and not as the result of “known human activity.”
+Prop 65 states that no warning is required when the substance listed in the Prop 65 rules and regulations naturally occurs in a food product, and not as the result of “known human activity.”
 However, the State of California has never issued clear guidelines on how this exception applies to the health supplement industry.
-Even when the ingredient is natural, and placed into a supplement, we enter the Prop 65 notification requirement.
+Even when the ingredient is natural, and placed into a supplement, Kroma complies with the Prop 65 warning requirement.

-It is generally understood that lead and other substances occur naturally in the environment and are found in trace amounts in naturally occurring ingredients, including those ingredients used to make dietary supplements.
-However, to claim this naturally occurring exception to Prop 65 (i.e.: to not post the labels on products) usually lands the claimant in an expensive, time consuming, and business destroying legal proceeding.
+It is generally understood that lead and other substances and chemicals listed in the Prop 65 rules and regulations naturally occur in the environment and are found in trace amounts in many naturally occurring ingredients, including those ingredients commonly used to make dietary supplements like those offered by Kroma.
+However, claiming any exception to Prop 65 and determining not to publish a Prop 65 warning may result in expensive and time-consuming legal proceedings.